YuFuOliver/VCVI_Replication_Package/README.md

 # VCVI Replication Package

-This repository contains Python packages to replicate the results in the paper **"Vector Copula Variational Inference and Dependent Block Posterior Approximations"** by Yu Fu, Michael Stanley Smith, and Anastasios Panagiotelis ([arxiv link](https://arxiv.org/abs/2503.01072)).
-The packages are developed and maintained by Yu Fu.
+This repository contains a Python package to replicate the results in the paper **"Vector Copula Variational Inference and Dependent Block Posterior Approximations"** by Yu Fu, Michael Stanley Smith, and Anastasios Panagiotelis ([arxiv link](https://arxiv.org/abs/2503.01072)).
+The package is developed and maintained by Yu Fu.

-There are two packages implementing VI algorithms based on **PyTorch**:
+The `VCVI` package implements all VI algorithms from the paper based on **PyTorch**, with both CPU and GPU support:
-- `VCVI`: All VI algorithms used in the paper, implemented on CPU
+- **CPU algorithms**: All algorithms available by default
-- `VCVI_GPU`: Selected VI algorithms from VCVI, implemented on GPU
+- **GPU algorithms**: Available via `VCVI.GPU` subpackage (requires CUDA)

 ## Purpose

 The purposes of this repository are:
-1. To provide two Python packages to replicate the results in the paper, such that the dependencies can be installed automatically
+1. To provide a unified Python package to replicate the results in the paper, such that the dependencies can be installed automatically
 2. To provide instructions on how to replicate the results in the paper

 > **More replication files will be available soon, which will use these packages.**